 Repeat the process until the mold is gone.
 You may need to replace the solution if it becomes dirty.

 When the area is clean and mold-free, spray the solution onto the entire area.
 Allow the borax and vinegar to dry on the ceiling; this will help to kill any leftover mold and spores.

 When all mold is gone, sand the ceiling and repaint it.
 Use a waterproof mold-resistant paint to prevent mold and water damage in the future.

 Creating a Mold-Free Bathroom

 Discovering mold in the bathroom can be disheartening.
 Because there’s often a lot of moisture within the bathroom, it can be tricky to keep mold away.
-However, by keeping the bathroom well-ventilated and wiping the floor, shower and tub after cleaning, you can prevent mold.

 We highly suggest that you try a milder method before reaching for bleach.
-Bleach might be useful, but things like borax, vinegar or baking soda are just as effective.
+Bleach might be useful, but things like borax, vinegar, or baking soda are just as effective.